 Every July, a special event leads to a grand celebration.
 The Medieval Festival of Monteriggioni is one of the most respected medieval festivals in the region.

-The city goes back to the Middle Ages; the streets fill up with artisans, cavaliers.
+The city dates back to the Middle Ages; the streets are filled with artisans and cavaliers.
 People dress up in period costumes, creating an authentic and enchanting atmosphere.
-Live performances, dancing, music, theatre, children’s entertainment, duels, acrobats, and storytellers succeed in recreating what life in a village was like then.
+Live performances, dancing, music, theatre, children’s entertainment, duels, acrobatics, and storytelling effectively recreate what life in a village was like in the past.

 The festival offers guests a chance to savor the ancient food and drink of the time.
-The restaurants and bars are open all night long to partake in the fare from the middle ages.
+The restaurants and bars are open all night to enjoy the fare from the Middle Ages.

-You can find more information by clicking the link.
+For more information, click the link.
 Monteriggioni Festival

-Monteriggioni is 9 miles from stunning Siena and 34 miles from Florence.
+Monteriggioni is 9 miles from the stunning city of Siena and 34 miles from Florence.

 You can get there by car, which is the ideal way to visit.
 You will find a free parking lot at the bottom of the hill.
 Do the short climb to the village through the Franca or Romea Gate.
 To avoid the walk, continue toward the town to find a pay parking lot.